auto1st/grafana-dimension-table-plugin/README.md

 # Dimension Table

-Grafana table with configurable dimensions and calculations columns.
+> A pivot table solution with dimensions and calculations.